telerik/kendo-ui-core/docs/aspnet-mvc/helpers/dropdownlist/overview.md

 ###### Example

-        //Put this after your Kendo DropDownList for ASP.NET MVC declaration.
+        //Put this after your Kendo UI DropDownList for ASP.NET MVC declaration.
         <script>
         $(function() {
         //Notice that the Name() of the DropDownList is used to get its client-side instance.